DMAC Staff and Presenters

 Krys Ingman (she/they) is a chronically ill scholar who earned their PhD in the Rhetoric and Writing Program at the Bowling Green State University.
 Her dissertation research focused on student accessibility and accommodation.
 Krys works as a critical access advocate within the Critical Design Lab.
 Projects in the lab feature collaboration with interdisciplinary scholars on a variety of projects pertaining to remote and equitable access for anyone with access needs.
 The lab advocates for widespread awareness of vocabularies familiar to disabled and neurodivergent communities.
 Additional areas of research interest include chronic and invisible illness, healthcare inequity, pharmaceuticals, mortality, multilingualism, and popular culture/representation.

-A daily journaler, yogi, and meditator as well as a Mayo Clinic-certified Wellness Coach, OSU senior lecturer Jenny Patton brings a wellness focus to her classrooms and to residence-hall workshops.
+A daily journaler, yogi, and meditator as well as a Mayo Clinic-certified Wellness Coach, workshop leader and OSU senior lecturer Jenny Patton brings a wellness focus to her classrooms and to residence-hall workshops.
 In her seminar course “How to Live a Fulfilling Life,” a class in which students learn from ancient philosophers and modern science, students experiment with practices such as journaling and meditation.
 She has received the Award for Outstanding Faculty Program for Enhancing Wellness, the English Undergraduate Organization Associated Faculty Member of the Year Award, and the President and Provost’s Award for Distinguished Teaching.

 Sherita V. Roundtree, Assistant Professor, studies approaches for developing diverse representation and equitable access for students, teachers, and scholars who write in, instruct in, and theorize about writing classrooms.
 More specifically, Dr. Roundtree's current work centralizes the teaching efficacy, pedagogical approaches, and "noise" of Black women graduate teaching assistants (GTAs) who teach or have taught first- and/or second-level composition courses.
 Considering Black women GTAs' feelings of preparedness and approaches to teaching composition, she explores the networks of support they utilize and how they do or do not use resources to navigate pedagogical challenges.
 In this sense, Dr. Roundtree's research lies at the intersections of Composition Studies, Black feminist theories and pedagogies, community literacy, and writing program administration.